confirado/apto-one-core/Tests/cypress/_README.txt

 Folder structure
 ------------------------------------------------------------------------------------------------------------------------

-We 3 locations to look for cypress files:
+We have 3 locations to look for cypress files:

     1. configuration file: cypress.config.ts